-- Food chain support has been consistently highest at Mugu lagoon - At San Dieguito the running average had been similar to the reference wetlands, but lower than the reference wetlands that last two years. - Since food chain support in San Dieguito was lower than in Carpinteria Salt marsh, the lowest performing wetland in 2019, this standard was not met for 2019.
+- Taking a closer look at the data, food chain support has been consistently highest at Mugu lagoon - At San Dieguito the running average has been declining slightly over the past few years relative to Carpinteria Salt Marsh, the lowest performing reference site. - Since food chain support in San Dieguito was lower than in Carpinteria Salt marsh, the lowest performing reference wetland in 2020, this standard is currently not met.